prof_pic.jpg

 Yang Xie

-I am a scientist studying how epigenome regulates gene expression
+I am a scientist studying how epigenome regulates cell behaviors.

-I grew up in Shantou, a charming coastal city known for its delicious food.
-I completed my BSc in Biological Sciences from Fudan University, Shanghai.
-Before joing Ren lab, I worked in O’Shea lab at Salk Institute, where I studied how DNA folds using electron microscope and live-cell imaging.
+I grew up in Shantou, a coastal city in southern China famous for its vibrant food culture.
+I received my B.Sc. in Biological Sciences from Fudan University in Shanghai.
+Before joining the Ren Lab, I trained with Dr. Clodagh O’Shea at the Salk Institute for Biological Studies, where I investigated chromosome folding using electron microscopy and live-cell imaging, an experience that sparked my fascination with 3D genome architecture.